APPLYING TO THE MELLON RESEARCH SCHOLARS PROGRAM

 Before applying to the Mellon Research Scholars Program, read the following information and Frequently Asked Questions.

 Twenty humanities students will be selected for the program which will begin in spring 2021.
 Each participant receives a total of $5,000 for conducting research and participating in developmental academic and mentorship activities for spring 2021-spring 2022.
 Recipients will receive $1,100 at the end of the spring 2021 semester and $3,900 during summer 2021.
 Research in the humanities might include gathering and analyzing primary and secondary sources in your field.
 It also might involve critically evaluating historical or contemporary texts, journal articles, or scholars.
 This research culminates in a research paper or thesis that Mellon Research Scholars present by the end of the program.
 All Mellon Research Scholars will present at UH Undergraduate Research Day.

 How to Apply

 Here is the online Mellon Research Scholars application.
 This online application asks for candidates’ basic biographical information, a resume, and the completion of three essays.
 One letter of recommendation from a UH professor is also required for a complete application.
-Applications for the 2021 Mellon Research Scholars Program are due Friday, November 13, 2020.
+Applications for the 2021 Mellon Research Scholars Program were due Friday, November 13, 2020.
 The deadline has been extended to Tuesday, December 1, 2020.

 (1) University of Houston main campus undergraduate students in the humanities who are graduating in fall 2021 and spring 2022

 (2) Students highly motivated to conduct research and attend graduate school within the humanities